ShadyAkhtar/ShadyAkhtar/README.md

 <!-- - 🤔 I’m looking for help with ... -->
 Here are some ideas to get you started:

-- 🔭 I’m currently working on NGO Website (PHP)
+- 🔭 I’m currently working on project based on (Node.js, Express, Pug, MongoDb)
 - 🌱 I’m currently learning - React
 - 💬 Ask me about ...
 - 📫 How to reach me: 💕[Instagram](https://www.instagram.com/Shady__Akhtar/)